-The integrated circuit (hardware platform) includes the components 8-bit CPU, Triple-DES and AES co-processors, Random Number Generator (RNG), Contact-less Interface, Power Module, Security Sensors and Filters as well as memory blocks.
-The IC Dedicated Software as well as the Smartcard Embedded Software are stored in the ROM.
+Each of the two different integrated circuits (i.e. hardware platforms) comprise the components 8-bit CPU, Triple- DES coprocessor and AES coprocessors, Random Number Generator (RNG), contact-less Communication Interface, Power Control, Security Sensors and Filters as well as memory blocks.
+The IC Dedicated Software as well as the Smartcard Embedded Software is completely stored in the ROM.
+The IC Dedicated Support Software and the Smartcard Embedded Software are identical for both hardware platforms.
 The EEPROM is used for data only.